Charge sensitivity of a cavity-embedded Cooper pair transistor limited by single-photon shot noise: c CPT-transmission line dynamics

 As mentioned above, the higher terms in the expansion of the effective potential $V_{\text{eff}}$ give rise to anharmonicity in the combined cCPT system which takes the form:

 where renormalization and having the minimum potential at $\phi_0 \sim 0$ lead to vanishing terms for $k=0$ and 1, respectively.
+Expression (\ref{vexpeq}) also involves an expansion in the gate polarization variation $\delta n_g$ in order to account for gate voltage modulations relevant for electrometry (discussed in Sec. \ref{chargesens}).
 The total Hamiltonian is

-where $C_0$ is renormalized to $C_0 + C_{\text{CPT}}$ following the renormalized frequency expression in (\ref{rencavfreqeq}).
-As for the bare cavity, the phase operator of the fundamental cavity mode is expressed in terms of the photon creation/annihilation operators as follows: $\phi_0 = \phi_{zp} \left(a_0 + a_0^{\dagger}\right)$, with the zero-point fluctuations given by [c.f. eq. (\ref{zpteq})]
+where $C_0$ is renormalized to $C_0 + C_{\text{CPT}}$ following the renormalized frequency expression in Eq. (\ref{rencavfreqeq}).
+As for the bare cavity case (see Appendix \ref{bare_cavity_appendix}), the phase operator of the fundamental cavity mode is expressed in terms of the photon creation/annihilation operators as follows: $\phi_0 = \phi_{zp} \left(a_0 + a_0^{\dagger}\right)$, with the zero-point fluctuations given by [c.f. eq. (\ref{zpteq})]

 The generalized nonlinear cCPT Hamiltonian thus becomes

 where

 We now make a few remarks about the Hamiltonian (\ref{effcHam}).
 First, the tunability of the cavity frequency results in the tunability of the zero-point fluctuations of the cavity phase coordinate itself, i.e., $\phi_{zp} = \phi_{zp}(n_g,\Phi_{\text{ext}})$.
 Typical applications of similar devices generally operate in the high-photon limit, where the relatively small variations in the zero-point motion of the cavity do not have a substantial effect.
 In the low-photon limit however, the tunability in the zero-point fluctuations can become relevant, as this may potentially be utilized to access stronger quantum fluctuation regimes.
 For our device, the range of variation of $\phi_{zp}$ is found to be $\sim 5\%$ in the tunability range of our interest (Fig \ref{zpf}).